pydantic/pydantic/docs/usage/dataclasses.md

 created by the standard library `dataclass` decorator.

 The underlying model and its schema can be accessed through `__pydantic_model__`.
-Also, fields that require a `default_factory` can be specified by a `dataclasses.field`.
+Also, fields that require a `default_factory` can be specified by either a `pydantic.Field` or a `dataclasses.field`.

 ```py
 {!.tmp_examples/dataclasses_default_schema.py!}